Quantum-Many-Body/TightBindingApproximation.jl/docs/src/examples/Kagome.md

 ## Fermi surface

-When the Fermi level of the system sets at the Van Hove singularity of the lower band, the FS is also in the shape of a Kagome lattice:
+When the Fermi level of the system sets at the Van Hove singularity of the middle band, the FS is also in the shape of a Kagome lattice:

 ```@example kagome
 # define a reciprocal zone proper to show the FS